Tuesday, 23 February 2021

 The full set, in publishing order, l to r.
 Click on image to enlarge.

-821 books related to the Avon/Equinox authors reviewed in this blog since June 3rd, 2016.
-Currently reading "Night and Day," by Virginia Woolf
+852 books related to the Avon/Equinox authors reviewed in this blog since June 3rd, 2016.
+Currently reading "The Vengeance of Rome," by Michael Moorcock

-See the Michael Moorcock page for a new book review April 19th/24)
+See the Barry Malzberg page for a new book review (November 9th/24)

-See the Barry Malzberg page for a new book review March 14th/24)
+See the Michael Moorcock page for a new book review (June 10th/24)

 I have read all 27 books in the Avon/Equinox Rediscovery Series.
 It has led me on a much deeper journey than I originally anticipated.
 Of the 24 authors represented, most of them were new to me.
 Some I had heard about, but never read.
 So this journey has been an eye-opening experience.
 Currently, I have completed reading all of the available published works by 16 of the authors, and continue to read the remaining complete works by 4 others.
 I will summarize each completed author briefly here, then give my recommended list of must-read books by each of them.